 - Understanding more about their place in the world

 - Paying more attention to friendships and teamwork

 - Wanting to be liked and accepted by friends

 - Developing less focus on oneself and more concern for others

 “Every age group brings within itself new changes and skills required,” Gabriel says.
 “Rescreening at each interval is imperative to identify these shifts and ensure healthy development over the long term.”

 Detection and intervention are critical for optimal outcomes for children.
-If you have questions or concerns about your child’s development, call the 211 Help Me Grow Program.
+If you have questions or concerns about your child’s development, call 2-1-1 or chat online and ask for the Help Me Grow program.
 Help Me Grow services are free, including screenings, information and resource connection.